seattleacademy/mcp9808/README.md

 	sudo node graph.js

-Then navigate to [ip address]:10000 will bring up a graph of the sensor’s temperature readings and a list of commands to send to the sensor.
+Then navigate to [ip address]:10000.
+Here you will see a graph of the sensor’s temperature readings and a list of commands to send to the sensor.